 Loren met director Corey Yuen Quai (Lethal Weapon 4) and was able to work with one of the most amazingly talented and equally gracious legends of Martial Arts films Cynthia Rothrock, and Karate Champion and legend Keith Vitali, both of whom Loren is still close to today.

-In the film “Blood Brothers,” Loren co-stared as an All-American boy with a Bruce Lee/Rambo side who becomes an espionage hero.
+In the film “Blood Brothers,” Loren portrays a humble Karate teacher who becomes an espionage hero, saving the President of the United States by infiltrating a terrorist organization.
 This film helped develop his talents as an actor and helped to spread his name in Europe and elsewhere.

 He returned to the jungles of Thailand and spent four exciting months starring as the hard-nosed New York City cop, “Jake Donahue”, in Imperial Entertainment’s Martial Arts Cult Classic “King of the Kickboxers”.
 The result was an intense and compelling performance that has action-adventure experts agreeing that “King of the Kickboxers, contains some of the most brilliant martial arts fight scenes ever captured on film”.
 Loren has often stated that working with 7 time World Karate Champion Billy Blanks (world-renowned TaeB0 creator) to film that particular end fight scene is an experience that he will cherish forever!

 Loren then began writing and producing films.
 After shooting more than a month in Beirut, Lebanon on “Operation; Golden Phoenix” with James Hong, he Co-Produced, and starred in “The Silent Force”.
 He also wrote the screenplay for, produced and starred in “Deadly Ransom” with Francesco Quinn and Brion James.